Bogoljub Karić: Political and social activities

 As a new law on political parties became valid, Strength of Serbia Movement re-registered itself again in 2010 under the name Strength of Serbia Movement - BK.
 At that moment, SSM was in coalition with Tomislav Nikolić's party, forming an opposition bloc for the next elections.

+In 2017, he endorsed Aleksandar Vučić and his ruling Serbian Progressive Party in the Presidential elections.

-International Sanctions
+International sanctions

-On June 3, 2022 he was sanctioned by the EU authorities because he is believed to have close ties with the president of Belarus, Alexander Lukashenko; and his company, Dana Holdings, is said to be the only non-government owned entity that provides the Belarusian regime with economical benefits.
+On June 3, 2022, Bogoljub Karić was sanctioned by the EU authorities because he is believed to have close ties with the president of Belarus, Alexander Lukashenko; and his company, Dana Holdings, is said to be the only non-government owned entity that provides the Belarusian regime with economical benefits.
+He is also blacklisted by Switzerland.